fcangialosi/ting/README.md

 -----
 Patch tor using the patch files from TOR-RTT

+Download the csv of all valid tor exit nodes from torstatus.blutmagie.de and place it in the repos root directory

+Run

+		python scrape_exits.py

 Check the given torrc file, and make any necessary changes to directories or ports

 Start tor in the repos root directory by running:

 		tor -f torrc

-Open up client.py, and verify the that the ports at the top match the ports tor and socks are using on your system
+Open up ting.py, and verify the that the ports at the top match the ports tor and socks are using on your system

 Run server.py on your server (e.g. bluepill.cs.umd.edu)

-Run client.py on your local machine.
-When asked, enter the name of two tor exit nodes, which can be found on http://torstatus.blutmagie.de
+Run ting with

+		python ting

+By default, it will choose 4 random valid exit nodes from the scrape_exits list.

+More advanced command line options specifying nodes and other parameters to come.